 Eivind Egeland Olsen previously held the position as head of corporate finance for SR-Bank Markets.
 Eivind has extensive financial and investment experience from his time as partner in ABG Sundal Collier, Jefferies & Company’s Cleantech team and The Royal Bank of Scotland in London.
 Eivind holds a Master of Science in Finance and Economics from the Norwegian School of Economics (NHH) and Warwick Business School (WBS).

-Frances Eaton is a lawyer and holds a law degree from the University of Bergen.
-Frances has over 10 years' experience from asset management from her time as head of business support and compliance and as business developer for SKAGEN Funds.
-She was CEO of Nansen Capital Partners and has experience from the law firm Schjødt and at Total E&P Norway.
+Frances Eaton holds a law degree from the University of Bergen and Victoria University of Wellington.
+Frances has over 10 years' experience from asset management from her time as head of business support and compliance and as business developer for SKAGEN Funds and CEO of Nansen Capital Partners.
+She also has experience from the law firm Schjødt and Total E&P Norway.

 Lars Hvam joined Nysnø in 2019.
 He has extensive financial and transaction experience from SR-Bank Markets, Swedbank and Fondsfinans, in addition to consulting experience from Econ Pöyry.
 Lars holds a Master of Science in Industrial Economics and Technology Management from the Norwegian University of Science and Technology (NTNU), with specialization in finance.

 Jean-Baptiste Curien has 15 years of experience within the renewable and cleantech industries.
 Prior to joining Nysnø, Jean-Baptiste worked with both start-ups and large corporations such as for Ernst & Young and for Total, first in Paris and later in Stavanger.
 He holds a degree in engineering from École Polytechnique and École Nationale des Ponts & Chaussées in France.

 John Egil Johannessen